situx/spec-md-jtf/spec/Markdown.md

 # JTF Format specification

-JTF is a JSON-based format to store and process textual cuneiform data and metadata
+JTF is a JSON-based format to store and process textual cuneiform data and metadata about cuneiform artifacts.
+This specification

 ## Format structure